oleksandr-petryk/petryk/content/About.md

 ## Education

-Software engineer, Sambir Collage of Economics and Information Technology
+Software engineer, Sambir College of Economics and Information Technologies

 *From Sep 2019, to Jun 2023*

 ## Experience

 Worked on OpenID provider, based on Express.js.
-There were 3 Vue.js developers in the team, me as a back-end developer and another experienced back-end developer.
+There were 3 Vue.js developers in the team, I was a back-end developer and another experienced person was also a back-end developer.

 Link to the company: [https://omnigon.com.ua/](https://omnigon.com.ua/)

 Achievements:

 - Wrote e2e and unit tests for Express.js application on Jest
-- Ported the app and bunch of others private libraries form JS to TS
+- Ported the app and bunch of others private libraries from JS to TS
 - Created one library from scratch
 - Rewrote SSR for Vue when migrating from Vue2 to Vue3
 - Communicated with customer in English